datacamp-content-public/DataWeek-101/chapter1.md

 ```

-We learn to define variables and print to screen in Python.

-This is a variable assignment:
+The equal sign `=` is used to assign a value to a variable.
 ```
 x = 5                         # integers - this is a comment
 y = True                      # booleans